What is Legionnaires’ disease?

-Legionnaires’ disease is a serious type of lung infection, or pneumonia.
-It is caused by bacteria called Legionella.
-The bacteria and the disease were named following an outbreak of the infection at a Philadelphia convention of the American Legion in 1976.
+Legionnaires’ disease is a severe type of pneumonia, or lung infection.
+Bacteria called Legionella cause this infection.
+The bacteria were discovered after an outbreak at a Philadelphia convention of the American Legion in 1976.
 Those who were affected developed a form of pneumonia that eventually became known as Legionnaires’ disease.

-The bacteria usually grow best in warm water.
-People get infected with Legionella by breathing in contaminated droplets of water in the air.
+Legionella bacteria thrive in warm water.
+People become infected with Legionella by breathing in contaminated droplets of water in the air.
 Outbreaks have been linked to water systems in hospital buildings and to whirlpool spas in hotels and cruise ships.

-Legionella may also cause a more mild condition referred to as Pontiac fever.
-Pontiac fever does not cause pneumonia or death.
-It has symptoms similar to those of a mild flu and will usually go away on its own.
+Legionella may also cause a milder condition referred to as Pontiac fever.
+Pontiac fever doesn’t cause pneumonia and isn’t life-threatening.
+It has symptoms similar to those of a mild flu, and it usually goes away on its own.
 Pontiac fever and Legionnaire’s disease are sometimes collectively called Legionellosis.

 Legionella usually live in warm freshwater.
-They are believed to be distributed worldwide.
 Common locations include:

 - hot tubs